KEYPOINTS FROM ARTICLE:

-Hybrid.
-Now More Than Ever.
+Hybrid?
+Yes, Now More Than Ever.

-The report also found that many firms believe the remote-only environment has damaged personal relationships at work and the sense of belonging amongst many lawyers.
+The report also found that many firms believe the remote-only environment has damaged personal relationships at work and the culture ot sense of belonging amongst many lawyers.
 This is playing out in the ease with which lawyers—from partners to associates—have moved firms during the pandemic, often with little inkling of their impending departure.

 Secure Document Storage/Sharing/Signing, Real Time Collaboration and HD Conferencing Lead the Way in Requirements

-Finally, thanks in part to these low expenses, the technology implementation funding budgets are pretty high for many law firms, and they are finally ready to commit to platforms that deliver these frameworks of particular functionality.
+Finally, thanks in part to these low expenses, the technology implementation funding budgets are surprisingly high for many law firms, and they are finally ready to commit to platforms that deliver these frameworks of particular functionality.

 Brad Hildebrandt, founder of Hildebrandt Consulting and an author of the Citi report, noted in an interview this week that the logistics of hybrid work remain an obstacle for everyone, from managing partners to associates looking to move up.

 “Only through flexibility and proper tools can firms begin to reorganize their technologies, and that a solid foundation resulting in technical equality

 This line of thinking raises several more questions, like how do you coordinate working if you’re allowing workers to be in the office three days a week, but everyone’s picking a different three days?
 And most importantly, how do you manage client demand in this sort of situation?

 He further notes in this report that he expects to see more lawyers, particularly younger lawyers, going back as offices start operating at about 50 to 60%, because how does a young lawyer stay away when meetings are happening and when they’re not sure how this is going to affect their benefits or even partner track?